 Among other projects, the European Commission supports with 20 million euros the development of two new projects coordinated by Enagás for the supply of LNG to ships (bunkering) in the ports of Barcelona and Algeciras.
-These projects are part of the 'LNGhive2' institutional strategy, managed by Puertos del Estado, aimed at promoting the development of the LNG market as marine fuel and to ensure supply in ports, in compliance with European Directive 2014/94 on alternative fuels.
+These projects are part of the 'LNGhive2' institutional strategy, managed by Puertos del Estado, aimed at promoting the development of the LNG market as marine fuel and to ensure supply in ports, in compliance with European Directive 2014/94 on alternative fuels situation and LNG in railways.
+A railcar that has been converted to use LNG is also being adapted for use with biomethane.